 But there is an alternative.
-Yes!
-Homebuyers provide a prompt, professional homebuying service and will buy any house in any condition, so you don’t have to spend time and money on repairs and renovations just to secure a sale.
+We provide a great option if you want to sell your house fast, so you don’t have to spend time and money on repairs and renovations, then wait for estate agents, viewings and offers just to secure a sale.
 The offer may be less than the open market valuation, but you won’t have to spend a penny to secure the sale and there are no estate agent or legal fees to pay either.

-So put away your paint brush and forget spending every weekend at the DIY warehouse, or living under dust-sheets for weeks on end.
-Choose a smooth, simple, sale from Yes Homebuyers, at a guaranteed price, and get moving to your new home sooner without any of the hard work and high costs of an open market sale.
+So, if you're more geared towards simplicity and convenience rather than getting the highest possible price for your home, we're a great option.
+Put away your paint brush and forget spending the next few weekends at the DIY warehouse, or living under dust-sheets for weeks on end.
+Choose a smooth, simple sale to us at a guaranteed price, and get moving to your new home sooner without any of the hard work and high costs of an open market sale.

 Click a tag to see related articles, FAQs, and reviews

 We can purchase your home from you directly, giving you the easiest, fastest home sale possible.

 Contact us for a free valuation and offer.
 We can buy your home in as little as 14 days.Get an offer

 Get our best home sale tips for free